 Spain is divided into fifty provinces and seventeen autonomous regions.
 A few key areas to understand before your cruise include:

 Our country-intensive voyages are designed to immerse guests in a nation throughout an entire cruise.
-Sailing the Iberian Peninsula during one of our three in-depth Spain itineraries will show you a whole new side to the country, its unique culture, and its diverse regions.
-Join us in April 2018, September 2018, or September 2019, and discover—or rediscover—this magnificent part of the world.
+Sailing the Iberian Peninsula during one of our in-depth Spain cruises will show you a whole new side to the country, its unique culture, and its diverse regions.

 What can you expect to experience during a journey along the Iberian Peninsula?
 Here are seven of the best things to do in Spain.

 Music and dance are integral parts of Spanish culture, and most regions have their own distinct styles and traditions.
 A universal theme throughout the country, though, is duende.
 Loosely translated, tener duende means “having soul”.
 That soul defines the music and dance of Spain, and the country’s culture itself.
 Spain is soulful, passionate, and evocative.